dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 ## Eslint check

 Firstly, please install the plugin `eslint-plugin-vue`.
-Then there are 2 ways to check syntax, click [tools - Valicate documents], or save the vue document as it will be verified automatically when saving.
+Then there are 2 ways to check syntax, click [Tool - Validate Document], or save the vue document as it will be verified automatically when saving.

 HbuilderX provides shortcuts settings and whether to automatically trigger when saving.
 Location is【Perferences - plugins - eslint-plugin-vue】.